devsoc-unsw/circles/README.md

 Note that changes to the frontend React code will be visible live while developing due to the bind mount in the docker-compose file (see line 37).
 It is not necessary to rebuild the images to view the frontend changes.

 To see what containers are running, use `docker ps`.
 To see all containers, including stopped containers, add option `-a`.
 You can remove a particular container using `docker rm <container>`.
 Another handy command is `docker logs <containerName>` to view a container's output.

+### Populating the Database

+The first time you compose the application, or whenever you need to overwrite mongodb data, run `docker-compose run init-mongo`.
+This will create a utility container that connects to the database and writes in data scraped from the handbook.

 ### Running Only the Backend